nodekit-io/nodekit/README.md

 ## Related Repositories on GitHub
 * [nodekit-io/nodekit](https://github.com/nodekit-io/nodekit) contains the core documents and issues tracker
 * [nodekit-io/nodekit-cli](https://github.com/nodekit-io/nodekit-cli) contains the command line tool
 * [nodekit-io/nodekit-darwin](https://github.com/nodekit-io/nodekit-darwin), [nodekit-io/nodekit-windows](https://github.com/nodekit-io/nodekit-windows), and [nodekit-io/nodekit-android](https://github.com/nodekit-io/nodekit-android) contain the platform specific versions of {NK} NodeKit source

+We went for platform specific code to allow searching by language on GitHub to show up appropriately (e.g., trending repositories in Swift, C#), to allow separate version numbers for minor platform-specific changes, and because the repositories are in essence not dependent on each other, but rather complementary language ports with the same functionality and API.

 ## News
-* (February 2016) NKScripting has now been enhanced for multi-process usage on Windows;  this allows NKElectro to run in separate processes for the Main javascript program from each of the renderers.
-This allows for greater application stability.
-It is required to support the Chakra javascript engine in Windows Forms and Windows Presentation Framework in combination with a Trident-based WebBrowser user interface (Windows 10 bug).
-If you want a single process on Windows you can do so with Universal Windows apps, or use the provided ChakraCore engine.
+* (October 2016) Command line tooling added for Android
+* (September 2016) Initial Android release (NKScripting and NKElectro only)
+* (March 2016) Added sample application, a beautiful lightweight chat application to highlight how to use {NK} NodeKit
 * (February 2016) Split platform versions into their own repositories on GitHub
-* (February 2016) NKScripting uses the Windows Javascript Runtime (jsRT);  this allows very thin projections using standard Windows 10 Universal Component (aka WinRT aka Windows Store app component aka winMD) when consumed in a Windows 10 universal app, but with full support for Windows desktop hosted applications which can only project the builtin Windows space, not custom namespaces.
-You can choose which bridge you prefer, either way plugins are invoked dynamically from javascript.
 * (February 2016) Initial release of NKScripting using the Chakra engine on Windows 10 platforms;  other engines coming
 * (February 2016) Added [roadmap](http://roadmap.nodekit.io) for tracking contributions and future plans
 * (February 2016) Removed the last of the Objective-C and C code;  the entire framework on Darwin platforms is now pure Swift 2.x including the rewritten POSIX sockets layer that makes full use of GCD, is non blocking, and contains no external dependencies;  we may end up releasing as `{NK} Sockets` as while there are lots of good Objective-C libraries, there are fewer Swift versions (and almost none without a tiny C dependency which we've eliminated) and we had to cobble this together from a few complementary sources.